How Can You do Keto as a Whole Food Diet?

 You will still want to avoid Packaged and Processed Foods

 We don’t want to use anything packaged or processed if we can avoid it.
-This can be a major challenge with some keto diet plans and they like to include processed meats such as salami and different sausages.
+This can be a major challenge with some keto diet plans as they like to include processed meats such as salami and different sausages.
 If you are doing keto along with whole foods you will want to skip all this pre-packaged low-carb, foods and keto snacks you find in the grocery store and stick to what you can prepare fresh.
 Now if you are like me, you want your sausage once in a while.
 I will share some recipes on my blog on how to make your own at home without adding all the chemicals and fillers the pre-made ones come with.
 There are some pre-made foods that we include in both lifestyles such as cheese, olives, capers, etc. Actually, olives and olive oil are an important part of both diets if you happen to like them.
 I use some Extra Virgin Olive Oil but most of the time we use Avocado Oil in our house and in fact make our own at times but that’s for another article.

 It is Important to Meal Plan and Prep

 These steps are essential so that we never get stuck with nothing to eat and end up making bad choices.
 If you are going to eat all meals and snacks as both a whole food and keto diet then the best step is to plan your meals a week at a time and get your groceries and then prep as much as you can on your days off.
 You can do things like putting nuts and seeds into little zip-lock baggies for portion control.
 (Nuts are high in fat but the calories add up fast) chop and dice fruit and veggies, and make some salads ahead of time so that you only add the dressing at the last minute.
 You can also cook some meats and chicken ahead of time so that when Monday rolls around, all you need to do is assemble the meals and your ready to go.
+There are also a lot of “Mason Jar Salads” that can be assembled ahead of time for lunches during the week.

 There are foods that fit both lifestyles but are a must for the keto part of the diet.
 Items such as butter from grass-fed cows, eggs from free range chickens, and if you are eating chicken you want it to be free range.
 Bone broth is a big part of a keto based lifestyle and there are a few other things that you will fit into your diet if you are not already using them.